U.S. envoys says North Korea talks make some progress

 "I didn't have sitting across the table from me a new cast or a new set of officials.
 They're very much the same men and women that we have been dealing with in the past."

-North Korea agreed to curtail its nuclear activities under a an aid-for-denuclearization agreement reached in September 2005 at six-party talks bringing together North and South Korea, China, Japan, Russia and the United States.
+North Korea agreed to curtail its nuclear activities under a an aid-for-denuclearisation agreement reached in September 2005 at six-party talks bringing together North and South Korea, China, Japan, Russia and the United States.

-Under the agreement, the North agreed to abandon its nuclear programs in exchange for economic and diplomatic incentives to be provided by the other parties in the negotiations.
+Under the agreement, the North agreed to abandon its nuclear programmes in exchange for economic and diplomatic incentives to be provided by the other parties in the negotiations.

 But the deal was never fully implemented.
-Instead, the North staged two nuclear test blasts -- in 2006 and 2009 -- and later disclosed a uranium enrichment program, giving it a second path to obtaining fissile material for bombs in addition to its long-standing program of producing plutonium.
+Instead, the North staged two nuclear test blasts -- in 2006 and 2009 -- and later disclosed a uranium enrichment programme, giving it a second path to obtaining fissile material for bombs in addition to its long-standing programme of producing plutonium.

 Davies said he could not give details of the progress made until he had met other governments and officials in Washington.
 But the North's willingness to meet was a good sign, he said.